 Lord God of Abraham, Isaac, and Israel, let it be known this day that You are God in Israel and that I am your servant….
 (I Kings 18:36)

 Elijah was confronting the prophets of Baal when he prayed that brief but potent prayer.
-But he was not trying to win these renegades over.
-His target audience was the multitudes of Israel who in their shallow affection were going with the God (or “god”) who could produce the most dramatic fireworks that day.
+But his goal was not to win these renegades over.
+His target audience was the spectators, the Israelites who in their shallow affection were going with the deity who could produce the most dramatic fireworks that day.